Inside My Century Tuna SuperCooks Experience

-During my early years, watching cooking demos on TV and seeing my mom prepare the food were part of my morning habit.
+During my early years, watching cooking demos on TV and seeing my mom prepare meals were part of my morning routine.

-We don't own gadgets and hi-tech stuff back then to occupy us, so basically the TV and the kitchen were my only salvation.
+We didn’t have gadgets or high-tech devices back then to keep us occupied, so basically, the TV and the kitchen were my only forms of entertainment and comfort.

-Mother said when it comes to instilling values to us siblings and teaching us necessary life skills, cooking ranks up there as one of the most important for our future family.
-And it is true 100%.
+My mother often said that when it comes to instilling values in us siblings and teaching essential life skills, cooking ranks among the most important lessons for our future family and that’s 100% true.

-Thanks to recipe books and online cooking demos, they made my life sooo much easier being a mom!
+Thanks to recipe books and online cooking demos, they’ve made my life so much easier as a mom!

-When I got a text from a blogger friend inviting me to a one-day cooking workshop, I never hesitated.
-I do remember my dad taking us to YMCA and enrolling us to a summer cooking school with my big sister.
-I think I was in grade 5 that time.
-It was pure joy.
+When I got a text from a blogger friend inviting me to a one-day cooking workshop, I didn’t hesitate.
+I still remember my dad taking us to the YMCA and enrolling us in a summer cooking school with my older sister.
+I think I was in Grade 5 then it was pure joy.

-Anyway, I got excited when Igot to the venue and seeing the demo kitchen , cooking stuff and of course, Century Tuna products ( now with easy open can! ).
+Anyway, I got excited when I arrived at the venue and saw the demo kitchen, cooking equipment, and of course, Century Tuna products (now with easy-open cans!).
 I felt like a kitchen superstar and all!

-We were divided into three groups and my team mates were Ms. Earth Rullan and Tin Gonzaga with Chef Donna to guide our cooking journey.
-Yes, we are all smiles here because of hunger haha!
+We were divided into three groups, and my teammates were Ms. Earth Rullan and Tin Gonzaga, with Chef Donna guiding our cooking journey.
+Yes, we’re all smiles here probably because we were already hungry, haha!

 Vita Coco was also there to support and hydrate us naturally and we were lucky enough to take home some of their products!